Overcoming Narcissist Abuse, by Elizabeth Shaw.

-Are you feeling drained, when your In a narcissistic relationship life is extremely draining both mentally and physically.
-We slowly stop taking care of our own needs, to take care of all the narcissists needs.
-Often leaving you with lots of unexplained illnesses, anxiety and depression,
+Are you feeling drained, when you are In a narcissistic relationship life is extremely draining both mentally and physically.
+You slowly stop taking care of your own needs, your own wants, your own dreams and your own mind, to take care of all the narcissist’s needs and wants Often leaving you with lots of unexplained illnesses, anxiety and depression.

-If you get the help need, use the methods that work for you, you can and you will over come these.
+If you get the help you need, use the methods that work for you, you can and you will overcome this.

-Just like our phones, if you charge over night and wake upto 100%.
+Just like our phones, if you charge overnight and wake up to 100%.
 Then slowly as the day passes by, it slowly loses its charge, unless you plug it back in.
-Just as phone batteries turn red to warn they need charge, so do your body’s, and minds, you just need to listen carefully to them.
+Just as phone batteries turn red to warn they need a charge, so do your body’s, and minds, you just need to listen carefully to them.

-Believe it or not, excersise is not only one of the best methods for mental and physical health, keeping you busy in your recovery journey and helping with the release of those endorphins, when you exercise it also release serotonin, which sends well being and happiness messages to your nervous system,
+Believe it or not, exercise is not only one of the best methods for mental and physical health, keeping you busy in your recovery journey and helping with the release of those endorphins, when you exercise it also releases serotonin, which sends well being and happiness messages to your nervous system,

-The hardest part of excersise is the build up to doing it, it’ll all about finding what you enjoy, be it long walks, running, going to the gym, playing a sport, tennis, football, hockey, it’s about finding one you enjoy.
-At any stage in your journey excersise is an excellent coping method, even if that means popping some music on and having a dance around, if your someone that hates doing house hold chores, and haven’t done so before, try it with your favourite music and a dance as you go.
+The hardest part of the exercise is the build up to doing it, it’ll all about finding what you enjoy, be it long walks, running, going to the gym, playing a sport, tennis, football, hockey, it’s about finding one you enjoy.
+At any stage in your journey, exercise is an excellent coping method, even if that means popping some music on and having a dance around, if your someone that hates doing household chores, and haven’t done so before, try it with your favourite music and dance as you go.

 My children and I often have a dance around on the bed, laughter and feel good emotions.
 I understand not everyone allows children to jump on the bed, nothing stopping you having a dance In the living room.

-Society today, has placed us all into these conform box’s, so when an adult dose something as simple as skip In public, with child or not, others label and judge, thinking what wrong with them?
-Are they made?
-Have they gone crazy.
+Society today, has placed us all into these conform box’s, so when an adult does something as simple as skip In public, with a child or not, others label and judge, thinking what’s wrong with them?
 Making ourselves fear that judgment.